coderofsalvation/express-logio/README.md

 > Now surf to http://localhost:6688

 cpu, memory and http-requests are logged automatically.

-> NOTE 1: log.io-receiver runs on port 6689, but the webserver runs on 6688 (see [log.io](https://npmjs.com/log.io))
+The difference between port 6689 and 6688 can be read  in the [log.io docs](https://npmjs.com/log.io)

-> NOTE 2: Parse-server users: see parse-server section
+> NOTE: Parse-server users: see parse-server section

 ## Install